max-programming/easypastes/README.md

 in a convenient way.
 It's really simple to get started with this, with docker handling all the installation and other tasks.

+About Docker:-Docker is a software platform that allows you to build, test, and deploy applications quickly.
+Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
+Using Docker, you can quickly deploy and scale applications into any environment and know your code will run.

 Configure the environmental variables by renaming the `.env.example` file to `.env.local` with the respective values.
 Once you have your environmental variables and config, follow the guide below.